jamf/regatta/docs/api.md

 2. A list of database operations called t op.
 Each operation in the list is either an insert, delete, or lookup operation, and applies to a single database entry.
 Two different operations in the list may apply to the same or different entries in the database.
-These operations are executed if guard evaluates to true.
+These operations are executed if guard evaluates to true. // TODO decide if applying single key multiple times would be possible (if it should return validation error)
 3. A list of database operations called f op.
 Like t op, but executed if guard evaluates to false.